-Jennifer also is a key member of Nossaman’s appellate group.
-She has experience in all stages of the appellate process in California and the Ninth Circuit.
-She handles appeals behalf of both public and private clients.
-Her experience includes cases involving land use/coastal commission, trade secrets, real estate & landlord/tenant, water rights, eminent domain, insurance coverage, trust litigation, the Federal and California False Claims Act, attorney’s fees under the Attorney General statute, and construction disputes.
-Jennifer takes a long-term view, utilizing her experience in the courtroom.
+Jennifer is a key member of Nossaman’s appellate group.
+She has experience in all stages of the appellate process.
+She has briefed dozens of civil appeals, writs and petitions to the U.S. Courts of Appeals, California Supreme Court, and California Courts of Appeal.
+She handles appeals on behalf of both public and private clients.
+Jennifer’s experience includes appeals involving land use/coastal commission, trade secrets, real estate & landlord/tenant, water rights, eminent domain, insurance coverage, trust litigation, the Federal and California False Claims Act, attorney’s fees under the Attorney General statute, and construction disputes.
+She takes a long-term view, utilizing her experience in the courtroom.
 This approach enables her to partner with trial counsel and clients early on to best position a case on appeal, should that become necessary.

 Federal Deposit Insurance Corporation – FDIC v.
 Van Dellen, et al. (United States District Court, Central District of California) Represented the FDIC in successful prosecution of breach of fiduciary duty and negligence claims against former officers of the failed IndyMac Bank.
 Claims arose out of the approval of multi-million dollar acquisition, development and construction loans to regional and national homebuilders.
 On December 7, 2012, after less than five hours of jury deliberations, the trial brought the FDIC a unanimous jury verdict on all of its $169 million in claimed damages.